 A fixed asset shall be capitalised, that is, recorded in the fixed asset register, as soon as it is acquired and when it is available for use in the manner intended by management.
 If the asset is constructed over a period of time, it shall be recorded as work-in-progress until it is available for use in the manner intended by management, where after it shall be appropriately capitalised as a fixed asset.
-Due to the duration, complexity and lengthy commissioning processes the projects assets will be recognised at the end of each financial year.
+Due to the duration, complexity and lengthy commissioning processes the project assets will be recognized based on the "available for use" date specified in the Asset Capitalisation Certificate.